 What types of screen industry apprenticeships are there?

 There are lots of different roles for people in the screen industries and the range of relevant apprenticeships is broad and varied.
-There are a number of apprenticeships in areas such as VFX and production management with new standards being developed all the time.

 - Assistant technical director (visual effects)